New Horticulture lectureship at University College Dublin, Ireland

 The main duties/responsibilities shall include:

-• Contribution to the School's existing education programmes, including Horticulture, Crop Science, Agri-Environmental Sciences and other programmes, at both undergraduate and post-graduate levels.
+o Contribution to the School's existing education programmes, including Horticulture, Crop Science, Agri-Environmental Science and other programmes, at both undergraduate and post-graduate levels.

-• Contribution to the development of new and improved education programmes.
+o Contribution to the development of new education programmes.

-• Teaching basic and applied aspects of horticultural science as indicated in the Summary above, including embracing the current state of knowledge and the results of ongoing research findings.
+o Teaching basic and applied aspects of horticultural science, incorporating the current state-of-the-art and the results of ongoing research.

-• Actively competing for national and international research grants
+o Competing for national and international research funding

-• Representation of UCD Horticulture both nationally and internationally in the specific areas of the appointee's expertise.
+o Representing UCD both nationally and internationally in the specific horticultural areas of the appointee's expertise.

 Selection criteria outline the qualifications, skills, knowledge and/or experience that the successful candidate would need to demonstrate for successful discharge of the responsibilities of the post.
 Applications will be assessed on the basis of how well candidates satisfy these criteria.

-• Expertise in the areas of Irish and international amenity horticulture
+• Expertise in Irish and international food production horticulture.

-• Knowledge of the practical skills and methods used in horticulture, applied plant science and amenity plant husbandry and agronomy.
+• Knowledge of the practical skills and modern technologies used in horticulture, applied plant science, food plant husbandry and agronomy.

 • Excellent communication and organisational skills